Janesh7/CPP_DSA/STL/readme.md

 - <b>IMPLEMENTED USING BST</b>  ;cant modify, can only delete or insert new elements;
 - returns in sorted increasing order
 - slower than unordered set(randomly returns ele not sorted)
-- complexity of insertion is BigO(logn) as for the BST.
+- complexity of insertion,find,erase,count is BigO(logn) as for the BST.
 NOTE: To create an iterator here:
 ```
 set<int>::iterator it = s.begin();